raspberrypilearning/sense-hat-puzzle-box/en/step_5.md

 --- /hint ---

 --- hint ---
 Use the `sleep` method to ask the program to wait.
-For example, `sleep(1)` will wait for 1 second.
+For example, `sleep(1)` will make it wait for one second.
 You can change the number in the brackets to change how long the program waits.
 --- /hint ---

 --- hint ---